PhillDubois/flutter-okta-sdk/README.md

 ## Sample

-You can check how to use this plugin in this sample [Futter Okta Sample](https://github.com/Perdiga/flutter_okta_sample/issues)
+You can check how to use this plugin in this sample refer to `example/lib/main.dart`

 ## Todos